danabo/blog/content/posts/Deconstructing Bayesian Inference.md

 I distinguish non-determinism from randomness, the latter of which can be defined as maximal incompressibility (called [algorithmic randomness](http://www.scholarpedia.org/article/Algorithmic_randomness)).
 Often these two concepts are conflated.
 Probability distributions can represent both non-determinism (by quantifying relative amounts of possibilities) or degrees of randomness (via Martin-Lof randomness).
 The key insight is that probability need not represent both at the same time.
 If Bayesian probability is generally understood as quantifying prediction non-determinism, then we can view the [Bayesian-frequentist distinction](https://en.wikipedia.org/wiki/Probability_interpretations) as stemming from this conceptual decoupling of non-determinism from randomness.

-I make the same connection between Bayesian uncertainty and non-determinism in [Classical vs Bayesian Reasoning#The Bayesian perspective]({{< relref "Classical vs Bayesian Reasoning#the-bayesian-perspective" >}}).
+I make the same connection between Bayesian uncertainty and non-determinism in {{< locallink "Classical vs Bayesian Reasoning" "the-bayesian-perspective" >}}.

 ### The General Case